Daylight saving time: History

 DST was first implemented in the US with the Standard Time Act of 1918, a wartime measure for seven months during World War I in the interest of adding more daylight hours to conserve energy resources.
 Year-round DST, or "War Time", was implemented again during World War II.
 After the war, local jurisdictions were free to choose if and when to observe DST until the Uniform Time Act which standardized DST in 1966.
-Permanent daylight saving time was signed into law by President Richard Nixon in January of 1974, but there were complaints of children going to school in the dark and working people commuting and starting their work day in pitch darkness during the winter.
-By October 1974, President Gerald Ford signed a law repealing year round daylight savings time.
+Permanent daylight saving time was enacted by the US Congress and went into effect January 1974, but there were complaints of children going to school in the dark and working people commuting and starting their work day in pitch darkness during the winter.
+By October 1974, the US Congress repealed year-round daylight saving time.

 Procedure

 When DST observation begins, clocks are advanced by one hour during the very early morning.

 When DST observation ends and standard time observation resumes, clocks are turned back one hour during the very early morning.

 Specific times of the clock change vary by jurisdiction.

 The relevant authorities typically schedule clock changes to occur at (or soon after) midnight and on a weekend, in order to lessen disruption to weekday schedules.
 A one-hour change is usual, but twenty-minute and two-hour changes have been used in the past.
-Notable exceptions today include Lord Howe Island with a thirty-minute change, and Troll (research station) that shifts two hours directly between CEST and GMT since 2016.
+Notable exceptions today include Lord Howe Island with a thirty-minute change, and Troll (research station) that shifts two hours directly between GMT and CEST since 2016.

 In all countries that observe daylight saving time seasonally (i.e., during summer and not winter), the clock is advanced from standard time to daylight saving time in the spring, and it is turned back from daylight saving time to standard time in the autumn.

 For a midnight change in spring, a digital display of local time would appear to jump from 23:59:59.9 to 01:00:00.0.
 For the same clock in autumn, the local time would appear to repeat the hour preceding midnight, i.e. it would jump from 23:59:59.9 to 23:00:00.0.

 In most countries that observe seasonal daylight saving time, clocks revert in winter to standard time.
-An exception exists in Ireland, where its winter clock has the same offset (UTC+00:00) and legal name as that in Britain (Greenwich Mean Time)—but while its summer clock also has the same offset as Britain's (UTC+01:00), its legal name is confusingly called Irish Standard Time as opposed to British Summer Time.
+An exception exists in Ireland, where its winter clock is offset from Irish Standard Time, having the same offset (UTC+00:00) and legal name as that in Britain (Greenwich Mean Time).
+In spring, Ireland returns to Irish Standard Time, which has the same offset as British Summer Time (UTC+01:00).

-Since 2019, Morocco observes daylight saving time every month but Ramadan.
-During the holy month (the date of which is determined by the lunar calendar and thus moves annually with regard to the Gregorian calendar), the country's civil clocks observe Western European Time (UTC+00:00, which geographically overlaps most of the nation).
-At the close of that month, its clocks are turned forward to Western European Summer Time (UTC+01:00).
+Between 2019 and 2026, Morocco observed daylight saving time every month but Ramadan.
+During the holy month, (Note: The date of which is determined by the lunar calendar and thus moves annually with regard to the Gregorian calendar.) the country's civil clocks observed Western European Time (UTC+00:00, which geographically overlaps most of the nation).
+At the close of that month, its clocks were advanced to Western European Summer Time (UTC+01:00).